Smerly/Manga-LIVE/README.md

 Posting feature is implemented with a database!
 Posting with chapters is still WIP.

+## How to use

+Since the current WIP version of Manga-LIVE has posting services and the use of a database, you can post!

+### How to see posts

+From the landing page, navigate to "explore" at the top navbar, then, navigate to "search" in the navbar below the main navbar

+### How to make a post

+From the landing page, navigate to "create" at the top navbar.
+The current filter gather data, but do not function with the creation of your post.
+So you can skip the filter info and go straight to submit the form.
+After submitting the form, Fill out the post details and submit it!

 ## How to run Manga-LIVE

 ### 1. Run with Github pages